hindu-comm/mail_stream_advaita-l/2017/11/prayAshchitaM_for_sA/79__Nithin_Sridhar.md

 > >> right meaning, who follows Apasthambha sUtra.
 > >>
 > >
-> > ​It appears that the above solution in Apastamba of following all of
+> > It appears that the above solution in Apastamba of following all of
-> > Brahmachari's vows​ (except for agnikArya, vedAdhyAyana and gurusuSrUSha)
+> > Brahmachari's vows (except for agnikArya, vedAdhyAyana and gurusuSrUSha)
 > > synchronising with a Rtu is valid only if upanayana is done immediately
 > > afterwards, before 19 years of age is attained!
 There is more to be done
 > > after the upanayana too, but its not applicable since your prospective